 - Minimizing the risk of infection – the No-touch Technique

-Studies have revealed that the main cause of any surgical infection is bacteria remaining present on the skin even after extremely cleaning and preperation.
-This does occur rarely even with the very best skin antiseptics such as alcohol and chorhexidine.
+Studies have revealed that the main cause of any surgical infection is bacteria remaining present on the skin even after extremely cleaning and preparation.
+This does occur rarely even with the very best skin antiseptics such as alcohol and chlorhexidine.

 Additionally, an overwhelming body of data became available in the late 90’s documenting that penile implant infections had been caused by contamination of the implant at the time of the surgery with the type of bacteria that was